elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 Cons:
 * It doesn't seem possible to handle a node eviction _(needs to be confirmed)_.
 * Setting a webhook requires some privileges at the cluster level.
-* Is it even possible to use a webhooks to safely migrate some data when an eviction occurs ?
+* Is it even possible to use a webhooks to safely migrate some data when an eviction occurs?

 ## Links